 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 1. Create a sphere source (Sources \rightarrow Sphere) and \bigcirc Apply it. - 2.
-If the animation view is not visible, make it so: View \rightarrow Animation View. - 3.
+- 1. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to create the Sphere source and Apply it. - 2.
+If the animation view is not visible, make it so: View $\rightarrow$ Animation View. - 3.
 Change the No. Frames option to 50 (10 will go far too quickly). - 4.
 Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.

-Hit the + button.
+Hit the 💠 button.

-If you play \triangleright the animation, you will see the sphere open up then eventually wrap around itself and disappear.
+If you play $\triangleright$ the animation, you will see the sphere open up then eventually wrap around itself and disappear.